cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

-The main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) bash script uses a cyberdojo/versioner docker image when bringing up a cyber-dojo server.
+The main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) bash script uses the `cyberdojo/versioner:latest` docker image when bringing up a cyber-dojo server.
 For example, suppose `cyberdojo/versioner:latest` is a tag for `cyberdojo/versioner:0.1.35`, and we bring up a cyber-dojo server:
 ```bash